 October 30, 2012.
 "Afghan National Security Forces Facilities: Concerns with Funding Oversight, and Sustainability for Operation and Maintenance".
 Special Inspector General for Afghanistan Reconstruction (SIGAR), SIGAR Audit 13-1, O&M Contracts for ANSF Facilities.
 This SIGAR report states that the "Afghan government will likely be incapable of fully sustaining ANSF facilities after the transition in 2014 and the expected decrease in U.S. and coalition support".
 View the Adobe Acrobat PDF report here on the SIGAR website.

 "Push" vs. "Pull".
 The Afghan National Army logistics system received a lot of training from the Soviets over a long period of time.
-This resulted in a "Soviet style" logistic mentality of "pushing" equipment, material, and supplies under a centralized plan versus "pulling" equipment, material, and supplies based on individual unit or operational requirements.
+This resulted in a "Soviet style" logistic mentality of "pushing" equipment, material, ammunition, and supplies under a centralized plan versus "pulling" equipment, material, and supplies based on individual unit or operational requirements.
 The U.S., with its Coalition partners, attempted to institute a "pull" system - and the results have been less than satisfactory.
 Illiteracy, lack of an Internet, inadequate computer resources, a hoarding mentality, and an ill-trained Army led to innumerable problems.
 On top of that, those that did know logistics favored the "push" system.
 Of course, the problems associated with corruption permeate the activities of logistics, maintenance and supply at all levels.